ramgorthi04/gist/planner_hints.md

 ## Successful Plans

-### Find customers to re-engage who have not purchased since a particular time.
+### Find customers to re-engage who have not purchased in N days.
-You need to incorporate RFM, CLV, and time since last purchase to identify customers to re-engage.
-CLV is important so we focus efforts on the customers with the highest revenue potential.
+Use this plan, just fill in the number of customers and number of days (N).
+You need to include all of these steps, including RFM, CLV, and time since last purchase.
 ```json
 {
   "Plan": {